Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Introduction

-It is worth stressing at this point that there are alternative ways to understand the properties of the spacetime associated to a black hole solution.
-Almost fifty-three year ago Matzner explored the process by which a massless scalar field hit a black hole; a fraction of the initial wave is absorbed and the other fraction is scattered off \cite{matzner1968scattering}.
-In his seminal work, Matzner obtained the scattering cross-section in the zero frequency limit showing that the total cross-section for the absorption process vanishes \cite{matzner1968scattering}.
-A central concept in deriving the aforesaid result is the determination of those null geodesics near the black hole which are absorbed or scattered off; those possibilities depend on the value given to the initial impact parameter.
-The deflection angle by which the null geodesics are deflected or not around the black hole does not have a closed form, and for that reason, this quantity is calculated in weak field limit.
-As result of this approach an approximated expression for the differential cross-section is obtained \cite{matzner1968scattering}.
-The main contribution for small angle depends quadratically on the black hole's mass \cite{matzner1968scattering}, \cite{futte}.
-For Schwarzschild black hole a detailed analysis of the absorption cross-section associated with different values of energy and angular momentum was carried out by Sanchez several years later \cite{sanchez1978absorption}.
-The scattering of gravitational radiation by Schwarzschild black hole was also explored \cite{vishveshwara1970scattering}.
-In 2004, Jun and Park performed a full analysis on the role played by a massive scalar field in the absorption and emission spectra of Schwarzschild black hole \cite{jung2004effect}.
+It is worth stressing that there are alternative ways to understand the properties of the spacetimes associated with black hole solutions.
+For example, Matzner explored how a massless scalar field hit a black hole; a fraction of the initial wave is absorbed, and the other fraction is scattered off \cite{matzner1968scattering}.
+In his seminal work, Matzner obtained the scattering cross-section in the zero-frequency limit showing that the total cross-section for the absorption process vanishes \cite{matzner1968scattering}.
+A central concept in deriving the result described earlier is the determination of those null geodesics near the black hole which are absorbed or scattered off; those possibilities depend on the value given to the initial impact parameter.
+The deflection angle by which the null geodesics are deflected or not around the black hole does not have a closed-form, and for that reason, this quantity is calculated in the weak-field limit.
+As a consequence of this approach, an approximated expression for the differential cross-section is obtained \cite{matzner1968scattering}.
+The main contribution for small-angle depends quadratically on the black hole's mass \cite{matzner1968scattering}, \cite{futte}.
+For the Schwarzschild black hole, a detailed analysis of the absorption cross-section associated with different energy and angular momentum values was carried out by Sanchez several years later \cite{sanchez1978absorption}.
+The scattering of gravitational radiation by the Schwarzschild black hole was also explored in Ref.\cite{vishveshwara1970scattering}.
+In 2004, Jun and Park performed a complete analysis of the massive scalar field's role in the absorption and emission spectra of the Schwarzschild black hole \cite{jung2004effect}.